 - Display the estimates on a dot plot or stem and leaf graph

-Tell them that they are going to take the air temperature at half-hour intervals during the day.
+- Tell students that they are going to take the air temperature at half-hour intervals during the day.
 Do this in four different locations, direct sunlight (sheltered), direct sunlight (breeze), shade (sheltered), shade (breeze).
 Ask them what patterns they expect to see in the temperatures.
 Record their ideas.
 Carry out the experiments standing the thermometers up.
-A wine cask with one face cut out makes an ideal thermometer holder for many groups.
+A small cardboard box with one face cut out makes an ideal thermometer holder for many groups.
 The open face is placed on the ‘sunny side’.